Auto Insurance Claim Advice

 Regarding the Video on the Who is at Fault page

-We are looking at three vehicles here.
-The van, the blue car, and the red vehicle.
+We are looking at three vehicles here - the van, the blue car, and the red vehicle.

-The Van: We said that depending on how long it has been since the vehicle was on the middle of the road, they could have breached a duty.
+The Van: We have said that depending on how long it has been since the vehicle was on the middle of the road, they could have breached a duty.
 However, they did not have their hazards lights on.

-Although we do not know if this vehicle was disable or it was hit, we know that a reasonable person would have turned on the hazard lights (there is case law on this).
+Although we do not know if this vehicle was disabled or was hit, we know that a reasonable person would have turned on the hazard lights (there is case law on this).
 The fact that the van did not signal a possible “problem” could be considered a driver breach.
 As noted above, this is subject to the time the van was sitting there.
 How can an adjuster find out?
-The recorded statement will probably try to get answer.
+The recorded statement will probably try to get that answer.

 The Blue vehicle:

 Lookout: There is a vehicle right in front of the driver.
-The van break lights appear to be on.
+The van’s break lights appear to be on.
 There are no hazard lights on the van, and the road appears to have great illumination.
 There could be a breach for the blue vehicle’s driver.

 The next thing under avoidance is to see if the driver of the blue vehicle attempted to swerve to his right or left.
-In this case there is no indication that s\he did either.
-However, in looking at the scene, if the driver tried to avoid by swerving either right or left, the accident could have probably been worst.
+In this case there is no indication that she did either.
+However, looking at the scene, if the driver tried to avoid by swerving either right or left, the accident could have probably been worst.

 Playing the clip at slow motion, there is a Lays’ truck shortly behind to the right.
 A little distance behind there was the red vehicle.
-If the driver of the blue car goes to his/her right then an accident with the truck or the red car could have occurred.
+If the driver of the blue car goes to her right then an accident with the truck or the red car could have occurred.

 Follow the Rules of the Road: This would depend on the specific rules of the state.
 But we know that all states have speed laws.
 This accident appears to be in an interstate highway where speed limits are usually 55-70 mph.